jonatas/ideia.me/_posts/2016-08-13-ruby-puzzle-gridlock.md

 ## Current implementation

-My idea was code the game.
-But after code the board, I tried to start building a solver for it.
+My idea was code the board, but after code it, I tried to start building a solver for it.
 It was pretty hard for me.
 My current implementation was a "go horse" with no sense and no concerns.
 Just a foo implementation that: